 On Highway 1, there's the 60th Parallel Visitor Centre, with a campground nearby.
 Hay River offers travel information at the Hay River Visitor Centre.
 Fort Simpson's Visitor Centre includes a display of regional history.
 The Blackstone Visitor Centre on Highway 7 is located at a campground, and features regional history.
 Visitor information is available in Fort Liard at Acho Dene Arts and Crafts.

-On the Dempster Highway, there's a visitor centre in Dawson City, featuring Dempster and Delta information.
-There's an interpretive centre at Nitainlaii near Fort McPherson, and the Western Arctic Visitor Centre in Inuvik combines a unique regional display and helpful information.
+On the Dempster Highway, there's a visitor centre in Dawson City that will provide you with everything you need to know when you head up the Dempster, towards the Mackenzie Delta.
+There's an interpretive centre along the way at Nitainlaii near Fort McPherson, and the Western Arctic Regional Visitor Centre in Inuvik, which combines a unique regional display and helpful information.

-In Yellowknife, the visitor centre is open year round.
-Friendly staff are very knowledgeable and happy to suggest activities in and around the city.
-In Norman Wells, the Norman Wells Historical Society offers regional information at their Canol Heritage centre year round.
+In Yellowknife, the visitor centre is open all year.
+Friendly and knowledgeable staff are happy to suggest activities in and around the city.
+In Norman Wells, the Norman Wells Historical Society will provide regional information at their Canol Heritage centre year-round.